mspnp/aks-baseline/10-validation.md

 > Note: from the Inbound Multi Cluster Traffic Flow Count and Azure AppFw Health Dashboaard Metrics: :large_blue_circle: East US 2 :red_circle: Central US

-## Validate Workload Logs
+## Validate Centralized Azure Log Analitycs workspace logs

-The example workload uses the standard dotnet logger interface, which are captured in `ContainerLogs` in Azure Monitor.
-You could also include additional logging and telemetry frameworks in your workload, such as Application Insights.
+See the centralized logs associated to each cluster, which are captured in `ContainerLogs` in Azure Monitor.
+In the case of your workload, you could also include additional logging and telemetry frameworks, such as Application Insights.
 Here are the steps to view the built-in application logs.

 ### Steps

-1. In the Azure Portal, navigate to your AKS cluster resource group (`rg-bu0001a0042-03` or `rg-bu0001a0042-04`).
+1. In the Azure Portal, navigate to your AKS cluster resource group (`rg-bu0001a0042-shared`).
 1. Select your Log Analytic Workspace resource.
-1. Execute the following query
+1. Navigate under General and click Logs.
+Then execute the following query

    ```
    let podInventory = KubePodInventory
-   | where ContainerName endswith "aspnetcore-webapp-sample"
-   | distinct ContainerID, ContainerName
+   | distinct ContainerID, ContainerName, ClusterId, ClusterName
    | project-rename Name=ContainerName;
    ContainerLog
    | project-away Name
    | join kind=inner
        podInventory
    on ContainerID
-   | project TimeGenerated, LogEntry, Computer, Name, ContainerID
+   | project TimeGenerated, LogEntry, Computer, Name=strcat(ClusterName, "/", Name), ContainerID
    | order by TimeGenerated desc
    ```